News

 Published on May 24, 2025

-The Catholic Union and Farm Street Church hosted a panel discussion entitled 'AI, Faith and Ethics at a Crossroads: Discerning the Way Forward' to explore the moral and spiritual challenges of technological transformation.
+The Catholic Union and Farm Street Church hosted a panel discussion titled 'AI, Faith and Ethics at a Crossroads: Discerning the Way Forward.'
+This event delved into the moral and spiritual challenges brought about by technological transformation, exploring how AI impacts various aspects of society.

 Opportunities and Risks of AI

-Dr. Karen Singarayer, Vice-Chair of the Catholic Union of Great Britain, noted both the opportunities and risks of AI development, impacting manual laborers and professionals alike.
-The written word, video, and audio are increasingly AI-generated, potentially making learned or creative vocations vulnerable.
-These developments raise questions about human presence, relationships, education, healthcare, and evangelization.
+Dr. Karen Singarayer, Vice-Chair of the Catholic Union of Great Britain, discussed the dual nature of AI development.
+While AI presents opportunities, it also poses risks to both manual laborers and professionals.
+The increasing use of AI in generating written, video, and audio content raises questions about the future of creative and learned vocations.
+These developments prompt deeper reflections on human presence, relationships, education, healthcare, and evangelization.

-Dr. Singarayer acknowledged the late Pope Francis as a leading moral voice on AI, mindful of the common good and warning against unchecked development of war instruments.
+Dr. Singarayer also acknowledged the late Pope Francis as a leading moral voice on AI.
+Pope Francis was mindful of the common good and warned against the unchecked development of war instruments, emphasizing the need for ethical considerations in AI advancements.

-Jen Copestake, Correspondent at China Global Television Network Europe, stated that AI is deeply embedded in our lives, presenting moral and philosophical crossroads, questioning the limits of AI capabilities.
+Jen Copestake, Correspondent at China Global Television Network Europe, noted that AI is deeply embedded in our lives.
+This integration presents moral and philosophical crossroads, questioning the limits of AI capabilities and their impact on human diversity and empathy.

 AI and the Future of Work

-Ms. Copestake highlighted AI's pitfalls, noting it is not always programmed to embrace human diversity and questioned whether machines can replicate human empathy and dignity.
-She mentioned a prediction that by 2030, 375 million workers may need to migrate or transition.
-Referencing Laudato Si, she noted Pope Francis's insistence that technological change should not make people obsolete.
+Ms. Copestake highlighted the pitfalls of AI, noting that it is not always programmed to embrace human diversity.
+She questioned whether machines can replicate human empathy and dignity.
+Referencing Laudato Si, she emphasized Pope Francis's insistence that technological change should not make people obsolete.
+She mentioned a prediction that by 2030, 375 million workers may need to migrate or transition due to AI's impact on the job market.

-She spoke of the potential transformation of 70% of jobs due to AI, emphasizing the need to protect workers and the meaning behind their work, potentially requiring a universal basic income to preserve human dignity.
-Additionally, she stressed improving AI's ecological impact, dependent on massive energy consumption, advocating for sustainable resource use in line with Catholic social teaching.
+The potential transformation of 70% of jobs due to AI underscores the need to protect workers and the meaning behind their work.
+Ms. Copestake suggested that a universal basic income could be necessary to preserve human dignity.
+Additionally, she stressed the importance of improving AI's ecological impact, advocating for sustainable resource use in line with Catholic social teaching.

 AI and Evangelization